CSB5/csb5.github.io/_posts/2025-04-26-skin-dermotype.markdown

 author: [cherry, aarthi, indrik, nazri, jsg, yueyuan, qiyan, minghao, amanda, niranjan]
 featured: false
 ---
-Super thrilled to share our labor of love from the Asian Skin Microbiome Program!
-Collected >3,500 skin samples, built metagenomic libraries w/ >70 billion reads and >10TB of data to study population heterogeneity in skin microbiome (200 adults, 18 sites).
+Which skin microbiome type do you have 🤔 Super thrilled to share our exciting work from the Asian Skin Microbiome Program!
+We collected >3,500 skin samples, built metagenomic libraries w/ >70 billion reads and >10TB of data to study population heterogeneity in skin microbiome (200 adults, 18 sites).

-Many exciting results to follow-up on:

-1. The skin microbiome has unique “types” in every site - we call them dermotypes.
-The underarm has as many as 5 distinct ones defined by diverse microbes.
-We built ML classifiers to predict them w/ near-perfect accuracy with 5 species!
+Surveying this unpredecented scale of skin microbiome samples, we observed that the skin microbiome is organized into distinct "dermotypes" unique to each skin site!
+In the underarm alone, we identified 5 distinct dermotypes.
+Using machine learning, we can predict these dermotypes with just five key microbial species.

    ![](https://pbs.twimg.com/media/Gph3psHa4AAVgvm?format=jpg&name=large)

-2. Dermotypes are highly coordinated across sites.
-For some sites, we can predict the dermotype just by knowing dermotype of another site.
-Left and right sides of the body are also highly correlated, suggesting that individual intrinsic factors strongly shape the skin microbiome.
+What’s even more fascinating?
+Dermotypes are highly coordinated across different parts of the body.
+Left and right sides mirror each other closely — pointing to systematic coordinations.

    ![](https://pbs.twimg.com/media/Gph5Q0Oa0AAyjZU?format=jpg&name=large)

-3. Microbes behave very differently across dermotypes in terms of who they co-occur with!
-We can confirm this with culture-based experiments that show that oxygen gradients and nutrient availability likely shape why we see distinct dermotypes in various individuals.
+You might ask - why do these skin microbiome dermotypes emerge and does it matter to our skin health? 🤔 We observed that microbes behave differently depending on dermotype, forming unique co-occurrence networks.
+Culture-based experiments further suggest oxygen gradients and nutrient availability drive these patterns.

    ![](https://pbs.twimg.com/media/Gph57YJaYAAZLmz?format=jpg&name=large)

-4. Dermotypes exhibit distinct associations w/ host, where ethnicity and gender play a role in some cases, while others are linked to skincare behaviors.
-Skin sensitivity, itch and eczema may be affected by dermotype function, highlighting utility for patient stratification & Tx
+Dermotypes aren’t just scientific curiosities — they matter for health.
+They’re linked to host factors like ethnicity, gender, and skincare habits.
+Some dermotypes even correlate with skin sensitivity, itch, and eczema risk, offering new opportunities for patient stratification and treatment innovation.

    ![](https://pbs.twimg.com/media/Gph68riboAAj9Nd?format=jpg&name=medium)

-5. Exciting days ahead as we try to decipher the contributions of diverse factors that shape skin microbiome dermotypes, and in turn their influence on skin health!
+Exciting times ahead as we continue unraveling how diverse factors sculpt the skin microbiome, and how dermotypes influence skin health!

    ![](https://pbs.twimg.com/media/Gph91ppbAAAfpOe?format=jpg&name=4096x4096)